 John (Detective) Clayton is the resident geek in the basement, taking care of all things webmasterly, administratorly and other such words that probably don’t exist ending in ‘ly’.
 From his basement located in the far, far north of the UK, he writes code.
 Maybe it keeps the world running, maybe not.
 Are you willing to take that risk?
 If you have a problem with your website and no-one else can help you, look for him.
 You can also read his ramblings at Files and Records. and follow him on Twitter (@dogbombs).

 Sash is the co-founder.
 Sasha is the company enthusiast and black labrador (not the depressed type).

 Former full-timer and Pelgrane Emeritus, Beth has a background in academic publishing so, naturally, RPGs were the next logical career step.
 She has moved on to Titan Books, where she is carving out an empire, and she deigns to assist us on occasion.
 She plays a viscious drow in 13th Age called Eyes and a half’lin scoundrel, Cactus Kate.

 Graham is the author of The Dying of St Margaret’s and The Watchers In The Sky, two bleak Purist Trail of Cthulhu scenarios, as well as Cthulhu Apocalypse.
-He also maintains the Pelgrane website.
-Aside from working for Pelgrane Press, he has published Play Unsafe, a guide to using storytelling and improvisation in games, and the murder mystery game A Taste For Murder.
-With his extensive experience of acting, he brings drama to everything he does.
+Aside from working for Pelgrane Press, he has published Play Unsafe, a guide to using storytelling and improvisation in games, Cthulhu Lite, and the murder mystery game A Taste For Murder.